hakimjazuli/atlaAS/README.md

 ## assumption

-this library assumes you are familiar with psr-4 autoloading using composer
+this library assumes you are familiar with:

+-   php psr-4 auto-loading, using composer;
+-   php OOP syntax(for extending, and using our helper classes in general);

 ## how to initialize